 We're always warning you of the latest cybercrimes.
-Data breaches, ransomware and phishing attacks are constantly in the headlines these days.
+Data breaches, ransomware and phishing attacks are constantly in the headlines.

 It's not just criminals trying to break into our gadgets either.
-It was recently leaked that the CIA has been hacking smartphones, TVs and other items to spy on us for years.
-Knowing that seemingly everyone is after our personal information, it's a good idea to take safety precautions.
+We learned in 2017 that the CIA has been hacking smartphones, TVs and other items to spy on us for years.
+Knowing that pretty much everyone is after our personal information, it's a good idea to take safety precautions.

 That's why it's important for you to know these seven ways to hack-proof your smartphone to keep your data safe.